Sign-tunable anomalous Hall effect induced by two-dimensional symmetry-protected nodal structures in ferromagnetic perovskite oxide thin films: 1. Introduction

-In this work, we demonstrate the relation between the symmetry-protected nodal structures of 2D spin-polarized bands and the associated AHE.
-For this purpose, we have performed angle-resolved photoemission spectroscopy (ARPES) measurements on SRO ultra-thin films and revealed their band structures for the first time.
-Based on tight-binding model study and symmetry analysis, we propose that the spin-polarized bands derived from t$_{2g}$ orbitals in layered perovskite oxides generally support nodal points with quadratic band crossing (QBC) protected by four-fold rotation symmetry and also nodal lines (NLs) arising from crossing between bands with opposite spin-polarization.
-When SOC is included, these nodal points and lines are gapped and generate large Berry curvature around them.
-Since the energies of nodal points and lines are different, when the Berry curvatures from them have the opposite signs, the magnitude and the sign of AHE can generally be varied by changing the Fermi level.
-We demonstrate that the AHE of SRO thin films exhibits sign reversal depending on film thickness, temperature, magnetization, and chemical potential, due to the symmetry-protected nodal structures of 2D spin-polarized bands.
+In this work, we demonstrate the relation between the symmetry-protected nodal structures of 2D spin-polarized bands and the AHE.
+For this purpose, we performed ARPES measurements on SRO ultrathin films, revealing their band structures for the first time.
+Based on tight-binding models, first-principles calculations, and symmetry analysis, we propose that the spin-polarized bands derived from $t_{2g}$ orbitals in layered perovskite oxides generally support i) nodal points with quadratic band crossing (QBC) protected by four-fold rotation symmetry and ii) NLs arising from the crossing between majority and minority spin bands.
+When SOC is included, these nodal points and lines are gapped and generate large Berry curvature in the surrounding area.
+Because the energies of nodal points and lines are different, when the Berry curvatures that arise from them have the opposite signs, the magnitude and sign of the AHE can generally be varied by changing the Fermi level.
+We demonstrate that the AHE of SRO thin films exhibits sign reversal, depending on the film thickness, temperature, magnetization, and chemical potential, due to the symmetry-protected nodal structures of the 2D spin-polarized bands.